Time Management Tips for Freelancers

 Freelancers often have a flexible schedule.
 One of the most common mistakes new freelancers make is taking advantage of that flexibility, and using it as an excuse to procrastinate.
 The best way to avoid painting yourself into a corner, time-wise, is to set a schedule and stick to it.

-The dirty little secret of freelancing is that much of the time, it's a 9 to 5 job – or 10 to 6, or 8 to 4.
-Whatever the precise hours, they're likely to be during the day, when your clients are working.
-If you're not around to answer the phone when they call, you're likely to find yourself out of a gig, or passed over for the next assignment that comes along.
+The dirty little secret of freelancing is that much of the time, it's a 9-to-5 job – or 10-to-6, or 8-to-4.
+Whatever your schedule, you’re likely to be working during the day, when your clients are at the office.
+If you're not around to answer the phone when they call, you might find yourself out of a gig, or passed over for the next assignment that comes along.